OFO Theater

 2021-Present

 ARBORLOGUES: A BOTANICAL RECITAL PERFORMED FOR ONE TREE is a one-person play where you are the performer and a single tree is your audience.
-ARBORLOGUES has been performed across the Northeast, for a wide variety of trees.
-The 15 minute play takes place within a specially built red curtain theater that hangs from the specifically chosen tree.
-After receiving the bound script from the stage manager you are left alone with your audience.
-The script leads you through a series of stories, prompts, and actions related to this tree, this park, and yourself.
+ARBORLOGUES has been performed across the world, for a wide variety of trees.
+The 15 minute play takes place within a specially built red curtain theater that hangs from a specifically chosen tree.
+After receiving the bound script from the stage manager you are left alone with your arboreal audience.
+The script leads you through a series of stories, prompts, and actions related to this tree, this land, and yourself.

 Originators